-- 3.2 Conditions may be imposed in accordance with operating schedules to protect public safety including where justified:- - (a) provision of closed-circuit television and panic buttons. - (b) use of shatterproof drinking vessels, bottles requiring use of toughened glass or plastic should normally be required unless applicants can show exceptional reasons (recognised by Community Safety Strategy). - (c) use of security personnel, such as door supervisors, licensed by the Security Industry Authority (recognised by the Community Safety Strategy). - (d) requirement of a minimum of a licensed door supervisor for every 100 customers in nightclubs and large city centre pubs or as indicated by risk assessment. - (e) occupant capacity conditions will be applied where appropriate. - (f) the provision of designated and suitably trained first aiders. - 3.3 In determining applications for new licences or extensions in hours or terminal hours of licensed premises, regard will be had to late night public transport availability and location of taxi ranks to aid dispersal of customers as recognised by the Community Safety Strategy and Policing Strategy.
-Applicants may be required to consult local transport operators and are encouraged to support the use of public transport through the provision of advice, contact details, etc. - 3.4 Policy recognises that the numbers of late night revellers can lead to service delivery pinch-points, for example at city centre taxi ranks.
+- 3.2 Normally in the city centre, pubs and clubs will be expected to operate using polycarbonate or toughened/shatterproof glass. - 3.3 Conditions may be imposed in accordance with operating schedules to protect public safety including where justified:- - (a) provision of closed-circuit television and panic buttons. - (b) use of shatterproof drinking vessels, bottles requiring use of toughened glass or plastic should normally be required unless applicants can show exceptional reasons (recognised by Community Safety Strategy). - (c) use of door supervisors, licensed by the Security Industry Authority (recognised by the Community Safety Strategy). - (d) requirement of a minimum of a licensed door supervisor for every 100 customers in nightclubs and large city centre pubs or as indicated by risk assessment. - (e) occupant capacity conditions will be applied where appropriate. - (f) the provision of designated and suitably trained first aiders. - 3.4 In determining applications for new licences or extensions in hours or terminal hours of licensed premises, regard will be had to late night public transport availability and location of taxi ranks to aid dispersal of customers as recognised by the Community Safety Strategy and Policing Strategy.
+Applicants may be required to consult local transport operators and are encouraged to support the use of public transport through the provision of advice, contact details, provision of dedicated taxi phones etc. - 3.5 Policy recognises that the numbers of late night revellers can lead to service delivery pinch-points, for example at city centre taxi ranks.
 Frustration and restlessness in queues can lead to anti-social behaviour and public disorder which can be controlled by, for example, taxi marshalling systems.
-Operators whose customers contribute to the night-time demand for taxis may wish to consider assisting in the provision of resources for such systems or similar schemes. - 3.5 Control of public safety at high profile commercial or sporting events or other large scale events may be supported by police powers of closure of licensed premises. - 3.6 Where appropriate, licence holders or their authorised representatives will attend Event Planning Teams or Safety Advisory Groups and similar meetings prior to large events and shall be part of Event Liaison Teams during such events.
-Due regard shall be had to relevant guidance and publications including, for example: HSE publications "Event Safety Guide" and "Managing Crowds Safely"; LACoRS publication - "Managing Large Events".
+Operators whose customers contribute to the night-time demand for taxis may wish to consider assisting in the provision of resources for such systems or similar schemes. - 3.6 Control of public safety at high profile commercial or sporting events or other large scale events may be supported by police powers of closure of licensed premises. - 3.7 Where appropriate, licence holders or their authorised representatives will submit event safety plans and operating manuals, attend Event Planning Teams or Safety Advisory Groups and similar meetings prior to large events and shall be part of Event Liaison Teams during such events.
+Due regard shall be had to relevant guidance and publications including, for example: HSE publications "Event Safety Guide" and "Managing Crowds Safely"; LACoRS publication "Managing Large Events".

-4 Prevention of Public Nuisance
+4. Prevention of Public Nuisance